Genetic Evaluation and Counseling

 "Genetic test results can have far-reaching impacts for individuals and families, so possible emotional, financial, and logistical challenges should be considered before testing, when possible," says Lauren Jeffries, DO, a medical geneticist at Yale Medicine.

-It’s important to understand that your genetic makeup cannot be changed (at least, not at this point in time), but on the other hand, your lifestyle and approach to health care can change dramatically if test results identify a particular risk or condition.
+It’s important to understand that your genetic makeup cannot be changed (at least, not at this point in time).
+On the other hand, your lifestyle and approach to health care can change dramatically if test results identify a particular risk or condition.

 At Yale Medicine, medical geneticists (physicians who specialize in genetics) and genetic counselors provide guidance for patients and families considering whether to undergo genetic testing, and help them navigate the complexities around genetic results.